-Huntleigh provides VIP meet and greet services of assisting passengers with the transition through the airport on arrival and / or departure.
+Huntleigh provides VIP passenger meet and greet services transitioning through the airport on arrival and or departure.

 Equipment for Passengers with Restricted Mobility

 In December 2019, Aviation Mobility Solutions Inc. a subsidiary of Huntleigh, was formed in order to find, evaluate and deliver new and innovative products for passengers with restricted mobility.
 Equipment examples are: E-mobby, Multi Mobby and Mobby wheelchairs.